Japan National Health Insurance Calculator

 For many foreign engineers transitioning from a JTC (Traditional Japanese Company) to freelance, achieving higher pay is the ultimate goal.
 However, many are blindsided by a massive “Year 1 NHI Shock”—where your first health insurance bill, based on your previous salary, completely disrupts your cash flow.

 Don’t rely on intuition—use data to project your first year as a freelancer.
-This calculator goes beyond simple premiums, simulating your true take-home pay by factoring in both NHI costs and the impact of Blue Return tax optimization.
+This Japan health insurance calculator goes beyond simple premiums — unlike a basic NHI calculator, it simulates your true take-home pay by factoring in both NHI costs and the impact of Blue Return tax optimization.

 Run your diagnostic below to see your real numbers before making the leap.